Tutorial | How to Dye Your Own Eyelashes

 Apply a barrier cream

 First, some preparation.
 If you’ve never done this before (and even if you have, to be honest), you WILL make mistakes.
-Those mistakes will involve getting dye on your eyelids, face and God knows where else, and while I’ve always found that it just washes right off and doesn’t stain the skin, it’s best to be safe, either by applying some kind of barrier cream (Vaseline will do fine) around your eyes, or by using the paper “shields” that come with some of the kits.
+Those mistakes will involve getting dye on your eyelids, face and God knows where else, and while it should wash right off without staining the skin, it’s best to be safe, either by applying some kind of barrier cream (Vaseline will do fine) around your eyes, or by using the paper “shields” that come with some of the kits.
 My worst staining experience?
 Dropping a blob of eyelash dye on my fingernail – yes, a fingernail – then having to wait weeks for the resulting stain to grow out, because absolutely NOTHING would shift it.
 Take care with your eyelash dye, folks…

 Apply the dye to your lashes